-Reflections on the significance of the 2021 global annual surface air temperature
+Reflections on the significance of the 2023 global annual surface air temperature

-According to the surface stations 2021 (starting 1850 and 1880) ranks as a warm year, but suggesting a cooling trend since 2016.
-Also, according to the satellite records (since 1979) 2021 was a warm year.
+According to the surface stations 2023 (initiating 1850 and 1880) ranks as a record warm year.
+Also, according to the satellite records (since 1979) 2023 was a record warm year.

-The recent very strong El Niño terminated during 2017.
-Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which also will influence global air temperatures, but then towards lower values.
-In fact, a moderate La Niña episode established itself in late 2017, lasting until early 2018 (Fig. 14).
-Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in

-2019 and 2020.
-Towards the end of 2020, a new as La Niña episode established itself, influencing global air temperatures toward lower values in 2021.
+The last strong El Niño terminated during 2017.
+Often a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which also will influence global air temperatures, but then towards lower values.
+In fact, a La Niña episode established itself in late 2017, lasting until early 2018.
+Towards the end of 2018, however a new, moderate El Niño initiated and affected global air temperatures toward their high average values in 2019 and 2020.
+Towards the end of 2020, a new as La Niña episode established itself, influencing global air temperatures toward lower values in both 2021 and 2022.
+In 2023 a new and strong El Niño established itself (Fig. 12 and 14), causing the average global air temperature to increase.
+The temperature effect of this oceanic phenomenon is clearly seen on figure 1 and 2.